 - if they’re married, single or in a civil partnership

 - if they have children or plan to have children

 For further reading, check out the UK Government’s advice for Employers on preventing discrimination.
 Recruitment firm Monster also has some great tips on recruiting and hiring.

 3. Partner with another freelancer

 The third route to growth is to join forces with another freelancer, creating an agency together.
-This carries a whole new set of risks and rewards, and so it will require very careful consideration.
-If you’ve found another freelancer you think you’d work well with, consider the following tips before you go into business with them…
+It carries a whole new set of risks and rewards, and so it will require careful consideration.
+If you’ve found another freelancer you think you’d work well with, consider the following tips before you go into business with them.

 Try before you buy